Eric Pleasants: Second World War

 Pleasants deserted from the Waffen-SS in 1945 and went into hiding.
 He "was obliged to kill two Russian soldiers with his bare hands" when they attempted to arrest him in the southern suburbs [of Berlin].
-Captured by the Red Army in 1946, he was imprisoned in a GULAG camp at Vorkuta along the Arctic Circle before being repatriated to the United Kingdom in 1954.
-No action was taken against Pleasant by the British authorities, as his time in Soviet custody was deemed a sufficient punishment for his crimes, albeit he was interviewed.
+Captured by the Red Army in 1946, he was imprisoned in a Gulag camp at Vorkuta along the Arctic Circle before being repatriated to the United Kingdom in 1954.
+No action was taken against Pleasants by the British authorities, as his time in Soviet custody was deemed a sufficient punishment for his crimes, albeit he was interviewed.

 Pleasants' autobiography was ghost-written by Eddie Chapman, a British safe-breaker and double agent whom Pleasants befriended in German custody, under the title I Killed to Live – The Story of Eric Pleasants as told to Eddie Chapman, Cassell & Co, 1957.
 Another version appears to have been edited by Ian Sayer and Douglas Botting and published posthumously as Hitler's Bastard: Through Hell and Back in Nazi Germany and Stalin's Russia, Random House, 2012.